tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/授予其他主帐号下的子帐号操作名下存储桶的权限_intl_en.md

 1. Log in to the CAM Console with root account B and go to the [Policy](https://console.cloud.tencent.com/cam/policy) page.
 2. Click **Create Custom Policy** > **Create by Policy Syntax**, select a blank template, and click **Next**.
->Root account B can grant its sub-account B0 permissions only using a custom policy, but not a preset policy.
+>?Root account B can grant its sub-account B0 permissions only using a custom policy, but not a preset policy.
 3. Fill in the form as shown below:
 	- **Policy Name**: Designate a unique and meaningful name for the policy, such as `cos-child-account`.
 	- **Remarks**: Optional; add remarks as needed.